 With so much competition for live-stream viewers, it is important to have good content and technical proficiency when it comes to your visuals and audio.
 Viewers won’t stick around for a video that is out of sync, has low resolution, or frequently skips or loses connection.
 Ensuring that you have quality internet is important.

-Twitch’s Recommendation for Minimum Upload Speeds
+Minimum Upload Speeds for Twitch

 According to Twitch, for both NVENC and x264 it is recommended that you are able to upload at 6 Mbps (megabits per second) for high-quality, slow-motion 1080p at 60 FPS (frames per second).
 When you want to live-stream faster content (such as FPS games), you should either lower the definition a bit or opt for faster upload speed between 9-13 Mbps (anything more than 10 Mbps is generally unnecessary for home-use).